-OM 10.1 - Green Power Credit 1-2 points
+OM 9.1 - Green Power Credit

+1-2 points

 Applicability Verification Required

 All projects.
 Design Review Construction Review Performance Review

-1 point OM 10.1.1 Commit to purchasing Renewable Energy Certificates (RECs) or renewable power purchased through a PPA equivalent to at least 15% of the school's projected annual electricity needs as modeled under EE.P1 and EE.C1 for at least two years of occupancy.
+· 1 point OM 9.1.1 Commit to purchasing Renewable Energy Certificates (RECs) OR renewable power purchased through a PPA OR on-site renewable power systems equivalent to at least 15% of the school's projected annual electricity needs as modeled under EE.P1 and EE.C1 for at least two years of occupancy.
 If green power is purchased at the district level it must allocated to the project.
-1 points OM 10.1.2 Comply with OM10.1.1, and purchase all RECs from a local generator within 200 miles of the project.
+1 points OM 9.1.2 Comply with OM10.1.1, and purchase all RECs from a local generator within 200 miles of the project.